slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9811-6/packetizer_raw_output.md

 - (E4) The media type registry now points solely to RFC 9811, an HTTP binding, potentially obscuring the core CMP semantics found in RFC 9810 for non-HTTP transports.

+**Severity:** Low
+  *Basis:* The issue is principally one of clarity and layering rather than an interoperability error, affecting non-HTTP implementations less directly.

+**Confidence:** Low
 ---